 On September 22, 1982, 41 women entered the gates of the FDNY fire academy and broke barriers as the first women firefighters in the department’s history.
 Now 35 years later, the FDNY is doing only marginally better.
 Boasting a still shockingly low, but historic high, today there are only 63 women firefighters and officers among the FDNY’s ranks of nearly 11,000.
 United Women Firefighters, founded by retired FDNY Captain, Brenda Berkman, and built upon women helping women, wants to change this.

-Working with a shoestring budget and relying 100 percent on donations to do the critical work it does, United Women Firefighters offers a free training program to help young women pass their physical test and the arduous fire academy.
-During the program, women candidates learn from seasoned FDNY women firefighters on how to effectively train and how to navigate through the process of becoming a firefighter.
+Working with a shoestring budget and relying 100 percent on donations to do the critical work it does, United Women Firefighters offers a free training program that helps prepare young women candidates for the physical test and the arduous fire academy.
+During the program, they learn from seasoned FDNY women firefighters on how to effectively train and how to navigate through the process of becoming a firefighter.
 Among other activities, they train with weighted vests that simulate firefighting gear, pull heavy dummies that simulate fire victims, and pull real fire hoses and climb stairs with heavy equipment, so they can be in the best position to pass the tough firefighter physical test and the even tougher fire academy.

 “We’ve been largely responsible for doubling the number of women firefighters in the FDNY to 63, which will soon be 67 by the next fire academy graduation…”